-With its sandy beaches and clean outdoor spaces, Santa Monica is an ideal place to visit with the family.
-Add to that one of the country’s most-loved piers, amusement park rides, and unique museums, and you are sure to find a number of activities here that both kids and adults will love.
+With its sandy beaches and clean outdoor spaces, Santa Monica is an ideal place to visit, offering a wide variety of family and kid activities.
+Add to that one of the country’s most-loved piers, amusement park rides, and unique museums, and you are sure to find a number of things to do with kids that adults will love too!
 By Karen Gardiner

 Santa Monica Pier

 The iconic, century-old Santa Monica Pier, perched on the edge of the Pacific Ocean, is an essential first stop for visitors of any age.
 Take a spin on the solar-powered Ferris wheel and ride the historic carousel, then try something daring at the trapeze school.
 Afterward, marvel at underwater life at the Santa Monica Pier Aquarium and recharge with a bite to eat at one of the pier’s many eateries, from mouthwatering American fare at Pier Burger to sweet treats at the classic soda fountain Soda Jerks.